-There are three ways you can pipe phone service into your home: a traditional land line setup through your local phone provider that brings phone service over copper wires to your home, a cell-phone bridge that extends your cellular plan to your home phone system via local cell towers, and a Voice-over-IP (VoIP) system that uses your Internet connection to bridge your home phone system to a VoIP provider that routes your phone calls back out to the regular telephone grid.
+There are three ways you can pipe phone service into your home: a traditional land line setup through your local phone provider, a cell-phone bridge that extends your cellular plan to your home phone system, and a Voice-over-IP (VoIP) system that uses your Internet connection to bridge your home phone system to a VoIP provider that routes your phone calls back out to the regular telephone grid.
+But most versions of these plans are expensive:

-Traditional Land Lines: Traditional land line setups are generally expensive for what you get.
+- Traditional Land Lines: Traditional land line setups are generally expensive for what you get.
 Basic packages run around $15 a month and don’t include regional or national long distance calling, or amenities like caller ID.
 Adding in a modest long distance package and those amenities can easily push the price of a standard land line above $40-50 a month.
 Traditional phone service includes a host of taxes, regulatory fees, and other charges that can easily add $15 to your bill.
+All told, a single land line with basic long distance features can easily run you $60+ a month.

-Cellphones: Bridging your cellphone plan to your home phone system—whether via a special device provided by your cell company or with a home phone that supports Bluetooth linking—is also expensive as you generally need to purchase a second line on your cell plan and/or potentially add extra minutes with an upgraded plan to cover the home phone usage.
-For most people this would add on anywhere from $10-40 on their already pricey cellphone plan.
+- Cellphones: Bridging your cellphone plan to your home phone system—whether via a special device provided by your cell company or with a home phone that supports Bluetooth linking—is also expensive, as you generally need to purchase a second line on your cell plan and/or potentially add extra minutes with an upgraded plan to cover the home phone usage.
+For most people, this would add on anywhere from $10-40 on their already pricey cellphone plan.
 Like traditional land lines, cellphone lines also incur taxes and regulatory fees.
+In addition the viability of this method is based on cellular reception.
+Get bad service in your home?
+Bridging your cellphone to your home phone isn’t going to fix that.

-Voice-over-IP Systems: VoIP is the newest method of linking your home phone system to the outside world and varies wildly in terms of service quality and price.
-Many Internet Service Providers (ISPs) now bundle VoIP calling with their internet packages but the price of the add-on phone service is routinely as expensive as a traditional land line ($30-40).
+- Voice-over-IP Systems: VoIP is the newest method of linking your home phone system to the outside world and varies wildly in terms of service quality and price.
+Many Internet Service Providers (ISPs) now bundle VoIP calling with their internet package—in fact, AT&T and Verizon are aggressively pushing customers towards VoIP systems—but the price of the add-on phone service is routinely as expensive as a traditional land line ($30-40).
 Depending on the provider, VoIP services may or may not collect taxes and regulatory fees—generally, if your VoIP service is bundled with your internet and/or cable service provided by a traditional telecommunications company, you will be paying the additional fees just like you would with a land line or cellphone.

 What You’ll Need